chanzuckerberg/cellxgene/experiments/heroku/README.md

 - `DATASET`: A _publicly_ accessible URL pointing to a .h5ad file to view
   - This defaults to pbm3k.h5ad

 After filling out the settings and pressing the `Deploy app` button Heroku will begin building your deployment.
-This process will take a few minutes, but once completed you will have a personal free hosted version of cell×gene!
+This process will take a few minutes, but once completed you will have a personal free hosted version of cellxgene!

 ## What is Heroku